yuqianw2002/ids706_airflow_hw/README.md

 # IDS706_Week10_Airflow
-## Airflow E-commerce Pipeline
+## Airflow Employee and Company Pipeline

-This is an ETL pipeline using Apache Airflow to process e-commerce data with parallel execution and PySpark analysis.

 ## What It Does
 1. Generates 100 employee profiles and 100 company records